Ayebare-R/orderbook-project/README.md

 # C++ Limit Order Book Simulator

-This project is a high-performance C++ simulator for a financial limit order book (LOB).
+This project is a C++ simulator for a financial limit order book.

-I built this to explore the core mechanics of market exchanges and to provide a robust framework for implementing and testing algorithmic trading strategies.

 The simulator includes a C++ implementation of the Avellaneda-Stoikov market-making model, which dynamically adjusts bid and ask quotes based on factors like inventory risk and market volatility.